Home renovations

 Renovation vs Rebuild Costs in 2025

-Costs can vary greatly depending on size, location, materials, and the condition of the existing structure.
+Costs can vary greatly depending on size, location, specification level, site complexity and the condition of the existing structure.
 Here's a general guide:

 Category Renovation Knockdown Rebuild

-Timeframe Often faster, unless structural work is needed Usually longer due to approvals
+Timeframe Often faster, unless structural work, approvals or remediation issues are required Usually longer due to demolition, approvals, design and full construction

-Flexibility Limited by existing layout Full design freedom
+Flexibility Limited by existing layout and structure Full design freedom

 Resale Value Adds value if done well Can significantly boost property value

-Risk of Hidden Costs Higher Lower and more predictable
+Risk of Hidden Costs Higher due to unknown site and structural conditions Lower and generally more predictable

 Keep in mind these are broad estimates.
-Your exact costs will depend on factors like access, slope, material selection, and compliance upgrades.
+Your exact costs will depend on factors like access, slope, overlays, structural changes, material selections, engineering requirements and compliance upgrades.
 Our 2025 renovation cost guide breaks it down in more detail.

 Planning Approvals and Compliance